 There are many reasons that people decide it is time to seek therapy.
-It may be for self-exploration and has a desire for growth or change in their life.
-However it may also be a major life event that is causing distress.
+It may be due to a trauma or major life event.
+It could be for distress in a relationship (previous or current) or for self-exploration and has a desire for growth or change in their life.
 Whatever the reason, making the decision that it's time to get some assistance can be the first step in making a change.

 In many relationships there may come a time when there is a sense that the relationship may be in trouble.
 Perhaps more intimacy is desired or perhaps there is a hope for a change in how a couple communicates.
 During therapy a couple may learn a lot about themselves and may learn to recognize patterns within their close relationship.
 Through therapy, couples have the opportunity to learn how to change those patterns, reconnect with their loved ones and create the potential for a safe and secure relationship.
 There are also couples who are content with their relationship and choose to take part in therapy to help further strengthen their relationship.